kingston/gitready/README.md

 Linux
 -----
-`wget https://raw.github.com/kingston/gitready/master/gitready.sh && bash gitready.sh`
+`wget https://raw.github.com/kingston/gitready/master/gitready.sh && sudo bash gitready.sh`

 What does it do?
 ----------------